About Our Ashram

 One of the central teachings of Neem Karoli Baba, also affectionately known as “Maharaj-ji”, is to “feed everyone”.
 The kitchen at the ashram feeds several hundred devotees each week in addition to hosting feasts for hundreds at several festivals throughout the year.
 Check out our daily schedule page for ashram hours and details about weekly feasts and programs and our festivals page for this year’s festival dates.

-For more information about the ashram kitchen or if you would like to make donations of foodstuffs to the kitchen or help in preparing the prasad-the sacred food offerings-please see the kitchen page.
+For more information about the ashram kitchen visit the kitchen page.
+If you would like to make donations of foodstuffs to the kitchen or help in preparing the prasad-the sacred food offerings-please see the wishlist page.
 Everyone who visits is welcome and encouraged to volunteer.
 For more information about how you can participate in seva, check out the seva opportunities page.

 If you are interested in an overnight visit to the ashram, we allow visitors for a maximum of three nights.
 We have limited indoor guest room facilities-check out our dharmasala page for more details.
 There are camping facilities available from May to October.
 More information is available on the seva opportunities page.